micaela3/CASH-D/lab-4/README.md

 git clone https://github.com/cse-3901-sharkey/CASH-D.git

+It's possible that you may need to run the following command to install any gems utilized in the project that aren't already downloaded on your machine: <$ bundle install>

 **How to Run/Navigate**

 To run the application, type the command <bin/rails server> onto the command line.
 Some text will appear on the screen.
 The server has been completely configured when the last line is "Use Ctrl+C to stop".
 At that point, just above that line will be another line that looks something like tcp://[::1]:3000.
 The final four digits are the port number for the server.
 To access the server, go to "http://localhost:<port number>".
 Once the application loads, either create an or log in based on what type of account it will be and then navigate the page accordingly.